ORNL/cpp-proposals-pub/D1673/blas_interface.md

 #### `conjugated_scalar`

-`conjugated_scalar` expresses a conjugated version of an existing scalar.
-This must be read only.  *[Note:* This avoids likely confusion with the definition of "assigning to the conjugate of a scalar." --*end note]*
+`conjugated_scalar` expresses a read-only conjugated version of an existing scalar.
+It is part of the implementation of `accessor_conjugate`.  *[Note:* This is read only to avoid likely confusion with the definition of "assigning to the conjugate of a scalar." --*end note]*